In this article, you will learn:

 Generating Subreport Data

-Subreports are an awesome way to nest a report inside your other reports.
+Subreports are an excellent way to nest a report inside your other reports.
 This can become a very convenient way to post secondary information within your primary presentation.
 Subreports are great if you wish to avoid using complex SQL or if your report requires data from multiple data sources.
 QoQ helps you to generate these subreports and streamline your reports.

 How to Successfully Conduct a ColdFusion Query of Queries